-Note The Wonderware Information Server automatically determines the browser's capability to use XSLT.
-Internet Explorer 6.0 or higher (the recommended browser) supports XSLT.
+Note: The Wonderware Information Server automatically determines the browser's capability to use XSLT.
+Internet Explorer 8.0 or higher (the recommended browser) supports XSLT.

 Vector Markup Language (VML) is an XML-based exchange, editing, and delivery format for high-quality vector graphics on the web that meets the needs of both productivity users and graphics design professionals.
-XML is an emerging simple, flexible, and open text-based language that complements HTML.
-VML is currently supported by Microsoft Internet Explorer 5.01 or higher for Win95/98/NT4/2000 or later.
+XML is a simple, flexible, and open text-based language that complements HTML.
 VML has been proposed to the World Wide Web Council as a standard for vector graphics on the web.
 Microsoft Office 2000 also supports VML.
 Microsoft Word, Excel, and PowerPoint can be used to create VML graphics.